fontra/fontra-blog/content/blog/linux-support/linux-support.md

 This is an invited guest blog post by [Dr. Anirban Mitra](https://github.com/mitradranirban).

-# Fontra Font Editor in GNU/ Linux Desktop
+# Fontra Font Editor in GNU/Linux Desktop

-Fontra is a free/libre open source cross-platform browser based variable first font editor.
+Fontra is a free/libre open source cross-platform browser-based variable-first font editor.

-Though MacOS and Windows compatible binaries are available in [official website](https://fontra.xyz), linux Desktop users can also use Fontra to create or modify their font.
-As common with the Linux ecosystem, there are multiple ways to do it.
+Though MacOS and Windows compatible binaries are available from [official website](https://fontra.xyz), Linux Desktop users can also use Fontra to create or modify their font.
+As is common with the Linux ecosystem, there are multiple ways to do it.

 ## Compiling from source

-Experienced linux users who are comfortable with downloading the source and compiling at their local machine, can do so by cloning the [Fontra github repo](https://github.com/fontra/fontra) and following the instructions in [README.md](https://github.com/fontra/fontra/blob/main/README.md).
+Experienced Linux users who are comfortable with downloading the source and compiling at their local machine, can do so by cloning the [Fontra github repo](https://github.com/fontra/fontra) and following the instructions in [README.md](https://github.com/fontra/fontra/blob/main/README.md).
 Remember if you want to create a new font project, or export the font from fontra itself you should clone and compile [Fontra Pak](https://github.com/fontra/fontra-pak).

 The steps involve running the following commands in a terminal
 ```